Two- and three-body structure of the Y(4660)

 By applying the Weinberg--formalism, described in the previous section, we are also able to investigate the question at which scales $Y(4660)$ can effectively be seen as a two--body molecule consisting of elementary particles $f_0(980)$ and $\psi'$ and where the $f_0(980)$--substructure has to be taken into account.
 Since the only undetermined scales in our system are $B_Y$, $B_{f_0}$ and $a_{\psi'K}$, we expect the dimensionless quantities $Z_a$ and $Z_r$, as defined in the equations~\eqref{Equation:Zar}, only to depend on 2 dimensionless ratios of these 3 parameters.
 We have already shown above that the relative binding energy of the $f_0$ and $Y(4660)$, $b_0$, plays an important role in determining the structure of the $Y(4660)$.
 For the second ratio it is natural to choose $b_1:=B_1/B_Y:=1/(2\mu_{\psi'K}\, a_{\psi'K}^2 \, B_Y)$.
 Since the scattering length $a_{\psi'K}$ is negative, the energy scale $B_1$ characterizes a virtual state in the $\psi'K$--channel but not a bound state.
 The functions $Z_a(b_0)$ for discrete values of $b_1$, varied over a wide range, are displayed in Fig.~\ref{Graphic:Z}.
 We find that $Z_a$ strongly depends on $b_0$ and $b_1$.
 For $b_0\to0$, $Z_a$ reaches the value of $1$ so that $Y(4660)$ has to be considered a three--body system.
 In the limit $b_0\to1$, $Z_a$ approaches $0$ as the $f_0(980)$--dimer gets maximally bound.
 In this case, the $Y(4660)$ can be seen as a two--particle system consisting of the elementary particles $\psi'$ and $f_0(980)$.

 Another feature shown in Fig.~\eqref{Graphic:Z} is the fact that for certain parameters $Z_a$ exceeds its allowed interval $[0,1]$.
 This leads us back to question at which scales the initial approximation~\eqref{Equation:approx} is valid.
-The approximate condition for $b_0$~\eqref{Equation:bcond} and the exact condition for $b_0$ and $b_1$ determined using Eq.~\eqref{Equation:consistency} as a consistency--check for the theory, are summarized in Fig.~\ref{Graphic:Z-consistency}.
-We show the consistency conditions for the Weinberg method in the $(b_0/b_1)$--$(1/b_0-1)$--plane.
-The shaded grey area indicates the allowed region with $0<Z_a<1$ while the area to the left of the dotted horizontal line satisfies $Z_a\approx Z_r$.
-The area to the left of the dashed horizontal line satisfies the approximate condition \eqref{Equation:bcond} for $1/b_0-1\ll1$.
-Within the lower left corner both our approximate and numerically exact calculations indicate the applicability of the Weinberg method.
+The approximate condition~\eqref{Equation:bcond} for $b_0$ and the exact condition for $b_0$ and $b_1$ determined using Eq.~\eqref{Equation:consistency} as a consistency--check for the theory, are summarized in Fig.~\ref{Graphic:Z-consistency}.
+We show the consistency conditions for the Weinberg method in the $b_0$--$\sqrt{b_1}$--plane.\footnote{The dimensionless quantity $b_1$ has been replaced by its square root to magnify the most relevant parameter region.} The shaded grey area indicates the allowed region with $0<Z_a<1$, while the area to the right of the dotted horizontal line satisfies the consistency condition $Z_a\approx Z_r$.
+The area to the right of the dashed horizontal line satisfies the approximate condition \eqref{Equation:bcond}: $1\gg 1-b_0$.
+Within the upper right corner (dashed area) both our approximate and numerically exact calculations indicate the applicability of the Weinberg method.
 Outside of this area it leads to inconsistent results and can not be applied.
-For the case of the $Y(4660)$ this area is also mostly the region that is of physical interest.
+For the case of the $Y(4660)$, the Weinberg method is applicable in a significant part of the physical region of interest.
 This is due to the fact that the experimental/theoretical constraints $B_Y\lesssim20$~MeV and $|a_{\psi'K}|\lesssim0.1$~fm restrict the parameter $b_1=1/(2\mu_{\psi'K}\ a_{\psi'K}^2 \ B_Y)$ to be greater than approximately $225$.

+{\bf 5.
+Summary and Outlook:} In this work, we have investigated whether it is possible to distinguish between two- and three-body molecules and which scales govern this distinction.
+We identified the ratios of the characteristic energies of the two-body subsystems to the characteristic three-body energy $b_0$ and $b_1$ as the relevant scales.
+Moreover, we found a parameter region where the two-body picture is appropriate and other regions where it leads to inconsistencies.
+In particular, we have applied our formalism to the example of the $Y(4660)$.
+There, we found that a two-body picture is applicable in a significant part of the relevant region in the parameter space.